Wsheerio/webmConverter/README.md

     44
     00:43:54.901341

-Duration/Stop Time
+Stop Time

-Enter the duration/stop time in hh:mm:ss, clicking the button will change from duration to stop time.
+Enter the stop time in hh:mm:ss.

     00:30:1471.163
     01:34:12.123

 Size Limit/Bitrate

-The maximum size allowed for the output in megabytes or the bitrate, in MB/s, of the video.
+The maximum size allowed for the output in megabytes or the bitrate, in MB/s, of the video. {ress the button to switch between size limit and bitrate.

     1
     2.5